 A century ago, science barely knew that the Earth even has a core.
 Today we are tantalized by the core and its connections with the rest of the planet.
 Indeed, we're at the start of a golden age of core studies.

 The Core's Gross Shape

-We knew by the 1890s, from the Earth's response to the gravity of the Sun and Moon, that the planet has a dense core, probably iron.
-In 1906 Richard Dixon Oldham found that earthquake waves move through the Earth's center much slower than through the mantle around it—because the center is liquid.
+We knew by the 1890s, from the way Earth responds to the gravity of the Sun and Moon, that the planet has a dense core, probably iron.
+In 1906 Richard Dixon Oldham found that earthquake waves move through the Earth's center much slower than they do through the mantle around it—because the center is liquid.